 The lab exists to provide teaching and applied research opportunities for both undergraduate and graduate students related to energy systems with a particular focus on high performance building and solar energy.

 The Applied Energy Laboratory provides direct access to important heat transfer and thermodynamics processes that are difficult to demonstrate in a classroom setting.
 The laboratory equipment is of a size and scale that mimics what the students will encounter on the job.

 Students who spend time in the Applied Energy Laboratory frequently pursue careers in mechanical design, controls design, or technical sales related to commercial buildings.
 More broadly, students develop an appreciation for the types of equipment and sensors used for evaluating thermal systems in many different fields.

 - Solar Decathlon for U.S. Department of Energy

-The cold climate heat pump has been awarded two patents, and several other projects have the potential for commercialization.
+- The cold climate heat pump has been awarded two patents and is being commercialized in partnership with an HVAC manufacturer

 Solar thermal system, solar photovoltaic system and commercial HVAC equipment that are monitored and controlled by web‐enabled building automation systems.

 A variety of teaching grants, research projects, and industry partnerships have supported ongoing laboratory development.
 Recent partnerships with ASHRAE, Automated Logic, Grundfos, Belimo, & GE have created a state-of-the-art heat pump assisted solar thermal loop that supports teaching and research into Net Zero Energy Buildings (NZEB).